HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 - Run pytest from terminal: pytest <pytest file name>
    + Use "@pytest.fixture" for beginning a function if want to define a reusable setup for testing
    + A test function start with "test"
-   + Set up a function to connect to the database in an other forder: def db_connection()
+   + Set up a function to connect to the database in an other folder: def db_connection()
 - Setup.py
 Setup.py commands: